-Name Description Reference to the mentioned use case objectives Acceptance score A staff manager can either accept, revise of reject the Al-generated sectorisation.
+Name Description Reference to the mentioned use case objectives Acceptance score A human operator can either accept, revise of reject the Al-generated airspace structuring advice.
 A good system would foster 100% acceptance.
-Reflects the acceptance choice in the Al's system decision.
-Agreement score How much the supervisor agrees with the Al-generated sectorisation Note : agreement and acceptance are not the same.
-One can accept a solution but not necessarily agree with it.
-A good system fosters a high-level agreement.
-Reflects the agreement degree of the AI system.
-Trusthworthin ess score How much of the supervisor's confidence in the AI-generated solution, with and without the need for additional explanations.
+Reflects the acceptance choice related to the Al's system decision.
+Agreement score How much the human operator agrees with the Al-generated airspace structuring advice.
+Note : agreement and acceptance are not the same.
+One can accept a solution, but not necessarily agree with it.
+A good system fosters a high level agreement.
+Reflects the agreement degree of the Al system.
+Trustworthine ss score How much the human operator has confidence in the Al-generated solution, with and without the need for additional explanations.
 Reflects the trust in the Al's system decision.
-Efficiency score How many times an Al-generated solution was revised.
+Efficiency score How many times an Al-generated solution was manually revised by human operator.
 A good system would minimise the number of human interventions.
 Reflects the efficiency of the combined human-AI team performance.
-Significance of human revisions The extent of human revisions compared to the AI decision.
-Here, small, localized revisions (e.g., merging two small adjacent sectors in the northeast corner of the FIR) would be rated differently from larger or multiple revisions across various areas in the FIR.
+Significance of human revisions The extent of human revisions compared to the Al decision.
+Here, small, localized revisions (e.g., merge two small adjacent sectors in the northeast corner of the FIR) would be rated differently from larger or multiple revisions across various areas in the FIR.
 Reflects the AI system performance.
 Human response time How much time is needed by the human supervisor to evaluate an Al decision, with and without the need for consulting additional explanations.
 Reflects the efficiency of the combined human-Al team performance.

-Al response time How much time is needed by the AI system in responding to operational and/or contextual changes warranting sectorization revisions.
-Reflects the efficiency of the combined human-Al team performance.
-Al prediction robustness How accurately and robustly does the Al system predict a certain sectorisation over a certain time horizon.
+Al response time How much time is needed by the AI system in responding to operational and/or contextual changes warranting airspace structure revisions.
+Reflects the efficiency of the combined human-AI team performance.
+Al prediction robustness How accurately and robustly the AI system predicts a certain sectorisation over a certain time horizon or routing minimizing the KEA indicator for each affected flight.
 Reflects the AI system performance.
-ATCO workload The experienced workload of an ATCO working in a sector that was either split or merged by the AI system.
-Links to the desired output of the Al system.
+ATCO workload The experienced workload of an ATCO working with the airspace structure generated by advice of the AI system, possibly in sector that was either split or merged.
+Links to the desired output of the AI system.